StarHack/osx-re/DaisyDisk.v3.0.3.1/README.md

 In order to bypass the blacklist one could simply overwrite the entire byte range containing the blacklisted keys with dummy values but that wouldn't be a very elegant solution.

-Thus we simply search for references to the beginning of each list and find two method called 'isRegistrationKeyCompromised' and 'isRegistrationKeyBlocked'.
+Thus we simply search for references to the beginning of each list and find two method called `isRegistrationKeyCompromised` and `isRegistrationKeyBlocked`.
 Both of these use the corresponding list and use hardcoded values for the length of each list which is being moved to r8d.

 My approach was to patch the move command to trick the program into thinking the blacklist has a length of 0 bytes which means: